 The installation presented its own challenges.
 The customer specified only one day for the system to go in, and the hanging locations were tricky, Davis recalls.
 “We were required to hang the loudspeaker clusters from a small I-beam while maintaining shear and our 10:1 load rating, which we accomplished with rigging systems designed and manufactured by Sound Image.”
 But everyone did their jobs well, and Sound Image completed the install in a single day.
 To see how they pulled it off, check out this time-lapse video.

 “The school is extremely pleased with the end result,” concludes Davis.
 “As a matter of fact, a huge storm came through a while back and destroyed part of the building’s roof.
 Fortunately, EAW loudspeakers are built to withstand just about anything.
 When the dust settled they were still hanging and worked just fine.

-The SB2001 employs massive 21” cones for incredible output and superior extension in only a slightly larger enclosure.
-The SB2001 is the recommended companion subwoofer for all larger-format KF Series systems, and has also found a home in many club applications with other series as well.
+The SB2001 employs massive 21” cones for incredible output and superior extension is only a slightly larger enclosure.
+The SB2001 is the recommended companion subwoofer for all larger-format KF Series systems and has also found a home in many club applications with other series as well.
 Hardware to create vertical arrays of up to 8 modules (at 10:1 design factor) is also available.

 If you decline, your information won’t be tracked when you visit this website.
 A single cookie will be used in your browser to remember your preference not to be tracked.